The nil rate band for cumulative chargeable transfers in the last seven years is £312,000

 Pre-owned assets tax

-From 6 April 2005, an income tax charge will apply to certain arrangements which remove assets from an
+From 6 April 2005, an income tax charge applies to certain arrangements which remove assets from an

 IHT-chargeable estate but allow the former owner to use or enjoy them.